stevanapter/hypertree/README.md

 Hypertree is based on an improved version of the algorithm described [here](http://archive.vector.org.uk/art10500340).

-What follows is a brief overview:
+What follows is a brief overview.

 Suppose our tree has the following structure: